Last updated on November 13, 2025

 Avon Valley Railway

 The Avon Valley Railway does a Santa Special where visitors get to ride on the historic steam train and then meet Santa.
-The train ride last 50 minutes and everyone gets a festive biscuit or mince pie for the journey.
+The train ride lasts 50 minutes and everyone gets a festive biscuit or mince pie for the journey.

 Santa passes through the carriages to say hello.
 And then at the end, you can meet him, get a present and have a photo as a family group.
 There are festive donkeys and fake snow at the station, which were the highlights for our kids!
 Buy tickets here.